Monday, December 12, 2011

 Further Problems with Holy Tradition

 But this is not the only problem with Holy Tradition.
 Appeals to Holy Tradition are also problematic because there is no consensus even among the most ancient traditions of Christendom (Eastern Orthodox, Roman Catholicism and Oriental Christianity) for even identifying Holy Tradition.
-The traditionalist catholic compounds this problem by making the right identification of Holy tradition a potential salvation issue (assuming that responsible ecclesiological choices follow such identification).
+The traditionalist catholic compounds this problem by making the right identification of Holy tradition a potential salvation issue (assuming that responsible ecclesiastical choices follow such identification).
 If this was correct that our standing before the judgement seat of God really did depend on being able to correctly recognize the church, then Patristic historians would have a better chance of salvation that those who (like myself) specialize in modern history.
 If it was correct, then we should mortgage our houses to study history; we should take drugs to keep ourselves awake so we have more time to master the languages of the Patristics so that we don't have to read them in translation, thus increasing the statistical likelihood of being able to recognize which of four competing groups who claim to speak for Holy Tradition (Traditionalist Roman Catholics, non-Traditionalist Roman Catholics, Eastern Orthodox and Orientals) do in fact speak for church tradition.

 There is a deep irony to the fact that there are numerous different ways to interpret the church fathers, and a number of different lenses through which we can read them.
 In other words, it is reminiscent of the complaint that Protestant critics make about sola scriptura.
 And here's the rub: if the Bible is so confusing that the private individual cannot interpret it without reference to the church fathers, then why does the private individual suddenly become immune to this same problem when it comes to interpreting the church fathers?
-And if I'm able to interpret the church fathers on my own, and to use the intellectual judgements this generates to determine which contemporary ecclesial tradition has genuine apostolic authority, then why should I believe the Protestant critics who say I'm unable to do the same thing with the Bible?
-If they respond by saying that we do not interpret the church fathers on our own, but in the context of the ecclesial tradition, then this amounts to miserable circularity: we know which ecclesial tradition has genuine apostolic authority because of our reading the church fathers, and we know how to read the church fathers because of how a certain ecclesial tradition tells us to read them.
+And if I'm able to interpret the church fathers on my own, and to use the intellectual judgements this generates to determine which contemporary ecclesial tradition has genuine apostolic authority, then why should I believe the critics of Protestantism who say I'm unable to do the same thing with the Bible?
+If they respond by saying that we do not interpret the church fathers on our own, but in the context of an ecclesial community, then this amounts to miserable circularity: we know which ecclesial tradition has genuine apostolic authority because of our reading the church fathers, and we know how to read the church fathers because of how a certain ecclesial tradition tells us to read them.

+Maybe it’s not that complicated.
+Maybe the Ecumenical councils are our key to determining what constitutes Holy Tradition.
+If true, that severely limits the claims of Roman Catholicism (both Traditionalist and non-Traditionalist) since the ‘infallible’ decrees of Vatican I were not ecumenical (to say nothing of Vatican II which did not even claim infallibility).
 One Roman Catholic friend told me that participation by the Eastern Orthodox churches cannot be a criteria for determining whether a council is truly ecumenical or not because “if the Pope has called it an ecumenical council, then it is.”
 However, since this is at variance with the criteria used by the early ecumenical councils, it can only work if one has started by already assuming one’s conclusion.
 But to assume one's conclusion is to reason in a circle.

 Suffice to say, I am not planning on converting to Roman Catholicism.